uber/ios-snapshot-test-case/README.md

 |`IMAGE_DIFF_DIR`|`$(SOURCE_ROOT)/$(PROJECT_NAME)Tests/FailureDiffs`|

 Define the `IMAGE_DIFF_DIR` to the directory where you want to store diffs of failed snapshots.
 There are also [three ways](https://github.com/uber/ios-snapshot-test-case/blob/master/FBSnapshotTestCase/FBSnapshotTestCase.h#L34-L43) to set failed image diff directories.

+You may change reference according to your preferences:
+1. Replace `Tests` with the name of your test project.
+2. Select scheme for setting `Expand Variables Based On`.
+See at the bottom of the screenshot below.

 ![](FBSnapshotTestCaseDemo/Scheme_FB_REFERENCE_IMAGE_DIR.png)